 Consume bottled water, eat hot/freshly cooked food, wash hands.

-Use Insect repellent, wear long sleeves, especially in summer.
+Use Insect repellent, wear long sleeves, particularly during summer.

 Acclimatize gradually, hydrate, avoid alcohol at altitude.